A complete guide of using Claude Code + NotebookLM + Obsidian

 What this workflow is for

-• Obsidian stores.
+- Obsidian stores.
 Your vault is a folder of plain Markdown files.
 Local-first, wiki-linked, indexed for graph and search.
+Owned by you, readable by anything, forever.

 The combination follows a capture → ground → execute loop.
 Raw material lands in the vault or a NotebookLM notebook.
 NotebookLM turns it into cited synthesis.
 Claude Code writes the synthesis back into the vault, where the next session inherits it.
+The vault grows; the conductor learns; the brain stays grounded.

 Assumptions

-This guide assumes you already have:
+The guide assumes you already have:

 If any of those are missing, set them up first — they are out of scope here.